-7. Mention your personal data, CV, previous development experience, MAJ membership type and the expiry date of your membership.
+7. Include your personal data, CV, previous development experience, MAJ membership type, and membership expiry date.

-8. Provide the URL where your resultant product of your previous grant is released (only if you are a previous awardee).
+8. Provide the URL where the resultant product of your previous grant is released (only if you are a previous awardee).

 Applications will receive particularly favorable consideration if they:

-10. Provide a functionality that is particularly needed in Japan.
+10. Provide functionality that is particularly needed in Japan.

-11. Build a closer relationship between Moodle Japan and Moodle HQ (i.e. involves an internship, visit, or coordination with Moodle HQ)
+12. Build a closer relationship between Moodle Japan and Moodle HQ (i.e., involves an internship, visit, or coordination with Moodle HQ)

 a.
 The awardee will receive the amount determined by the judging committee.
-(We assume that the funds would mostly go towards payment for time spent on the development, although other uses such as paying for hosting services, or travel to Moodle Headquarters, etc. could also be considered legitimate uses.)
+(We assume that the funds would mainly go towards paying for time spent on the development, although other uses such as paying for hosting services, or travel to Moodle Headquarters, etc. could also be considered legitimate uses.)

 c.
 Applications may be made in either Japanese or English